 The result of a decade’s worth of PC development?
 Tech revolution.
 As noted by research firm Gartner, even in a digital world increasingly driven by mobile device sales, worldwide PC shipments topped 68 million in 2018.

-Technology in the ’70s culminated in the development of accessible, attainable personal computers.
+Innovative technology in the ’70s culminated in the development of accessible, attainable personal computers.
 Large-scale business adoption, the digital gaming industry and electronic word processing flourished, as did technology giants, including Microsoft and Apple.

 But getting a true sense of the PC’s impact means looking at another 1970s technological and cultural touchstone: “Star Wars.”
 Released in 1977 just as the PC craze was starting to take off, “A New Hope” casually showcased computer use in everyday life.
 From more advanced onboard ship systems and AI-driven droids to simple handheld devices, computing was simply a part of life as Luke (mostly) brought balance to the Force.
 Today, PCs are ubiquitous in homes and offices worldwide — often so unremarkable that they’re ignored until actively required.

 Informed by the integrated circuit technology of the 1960s and bolstered by 200 years of computing science, PCs took the ’70s by storm to rank among humankind’s greatest scientific discoveries.
 They also paved the way for our next stop: 1989 and the invention of the World Wide Web.